top of page

 Sun Valley

-Situated in the warm and wet Northland region and about 130 kilometers North of the city of Auckland, we own this block of 735 hectares which is rented by the New Zealand Government on a contract spanning three decades for the purpose of government forestry.
-In parallel to the already established forest, we are working with New Zealand experts on the installation of renewable energy generation from wind and solar which will be used throughout the area, thereby replacing coal generated energy.
+Situated in the warm and wet Northland region and about 130 kilometers North of the city of Auckland, we have invested in this block of 735 hectares which is rented to the New Zealand Government on a contract spanning three decades for the purpose of government forestry.
+In parallel to the already well established forest, we are working with New Zealand experts on the installation of renewable energy generation from wind and solar which will be used throughout the area, thereby replacing coal generated energy.

 The Vista

-When we acquired The Vista it had already received consent for 29 large lifestyle homesteads throughout 320 hectares of newly planted forests along areas of indigenous vegetation, wetlands and other natural land forms, including several waterfalls and magnificent views over rolling land all the way to the Pacific Ocean.
-This block is located 50 km North of Auckland and we are currently working with the Department of Conservation to amend the existing consent in order to permit families to build a number of much smaller resilient, ecological and sustainable homes while returning the vast majority of the land to its natural condition.
+The Vista has received consent for 29 large lifestyle homesteads throughout 320 hectares of newly planted forests along areas of indigenous vegetation, wetlands and other natural land forms, including several waterfalls and magnificent views over rolling land all the way to the Pacific Ocean.
+This block is located 50 km North of Auckland and we are currently working with the Department of Conservation to amend the existing consent in order to permit many more families to build a number resilient, ecological and sustainable homes while returning the vast majority of the land to its natural condition.

 Ocean View